Understand a system reboot for Azure VM

 Diagnose VM Restarts

 You can use the Diagnose and Solve blade on the VM blade to run additional diagnostics.
 This may uncover more specific reasons for your recent VM restart.
-If there is any Guest OS issue, please collect memory dump and contact support.
+If there is any Guest OS issue, collect memory dump and contact support.

 Contact us for help